 The Nashville Singers organization was founded in November of 2008 by a handful of men committed to excellence in vocal and choral performance.
 The chorus performs a diverse, primarily a cappella repertoire, covering many genres of music.

-Since its formation, this volunteer vocal ensemble has grown from four to a dozen singers, learned over 80 songs, released two audio CDs, racked up 114 performances for 70 clients in 11 counties across Tennessee, and produced a successful concert series which has attracted 2,800+ attendees from 43 cities in 10 states across the USA.
+Since its formation, this volunteer vocal ensemble of a dozen singers, learned almost 100 songs, released two audio CDs, racked up 120 performances for 75+ clients in 11 counties across Tennessee, and produced a successful concert series which has attracted 2,800+ attendees from 43 cities in 10 states across the USA.
 Performances by the Nashville Singers have been enjoyed by over 50,000 people to date.

-The Nashville Business Journal’s annual “Book of Lists” has ranked the Nashville Singers in the “Top 10” in their annual list of the top performing arts organizations in Middle Tennessee for four consecutive years.
+The Nashville Business Journal’s annual “Book of Lists” has ranked the Nashville Singers in the “Top 10” in their annual list of the top performing arts organizations in Middle Tennessee four times.

 The Nashville Singers have had the pleasure of sharing the stage with many talented performing artists that include Ringmasters, Vintage Mix, Steve Williams, Erica Lane, Grace Thomson, Melody Myers, Kasey Hammond, Jennifer Danielle Green, Noelle LaRue, Music City Chorus, Lunch Break Quartet, The Suntones, Fisk Jubilee Singers, Nashville in Harmony, TuneTown Show Chorus, Metro Nashville Chorus, MLK Reunion Choir, The O'Donnells, MET Singers, Music City Youth Orchestra, Sound Company Children's Choir, and the Midnight Ramblers.

-The Nashville Singers have also enjoued singing for several dignitaries, including Nashville Mayor Karl Dean, United States Senator Trent Lott, Tennessee Governor Bill Haslam, and Lieutenant Governor Ron Ramsey.
+The Nashville Singers have also enjoyed singing for several dignitaries, including Nashville Mayor Karl Dean, United States Senator Trent Lott, Tennessee Governor Bill Haslam, and Lieutenant Governor Ron Ramsey.

 Check out this video